Home

 13. Glass

-You may not find this exact lead came at your local stained glass shop, but both web sites will give you a general idea of what is available, so you can make an educated decision about what size lead you will use to construct your window.
+You may not find the exact lead came shown in that web site at your local stained glass shop.
+However, it will give you a general idea of what is available, so you can make an educated decision about what size lead you will use to construct your window.

 Measuring a Window